Equity capital markets in United States: regulatory overview

 However, if the company ever exceeds these levels, the obligations are reinstated.

 Termination of registration

 An FPI can terminate (rather than merely suspend) its listing and deregister (Rule 12g3-2(b), Exchange Act) (because, for example, the US market for its shares is thinner than anticipated, or declines over time, such that the additional compliance expenses associated with US registration are not justified), if either:

 The US average daily trading volume (ADTV) of the securities has been no greater than 5% of the worldwide ADTV for a recent 12-month period.

 The securities are held by fewer than 300 persons worldwide or fewer than 300 persons resident in the US, and certain other conditions are met.

 The NYSE and NASDAQ can de-list an issuer that fails to comply with its continuing listing requirements, whether qualitative or quantitative, including minimum share price.
 There is a notice and hearing process, and the issuer has the opportunity to demonstrate its plan to regain compliance with the applicable requirement.
 If the NYSE or NASDAQ does not accept the issuer's plan or the company fails to regain compliance, the exchange makes appropriate SEC filings.
 This process can take months or even years, depending on the applicable requirement.
 A de-listed company may still be required to maintain its registration with the SEC if it meets the SEC's registration requirements.

-In 2013, no companies were de-listed from the NYSE or NASDAQ markets for failure to comply with listing requirements.
-In contrast, in 2012, a total of 30 companies (without distinguishing FPIs who voluntarily de-list) were de-listed from the NYSE or NASDAQ markets for failure to comply with listing requirements.
+In both 2013 and 2014, no companies were de-listed from the NYSE or NASDAQ markets for failure to comply with listing requirements.
+In 2015, a total of 59 companies (without distinguishing FPIs who voluntarily de-list) were de-listed from the NYSE or NASDAQ markets for failure to comply with listing requirements.

 Securities and Exchange Commission (SEC)